-- Sun protection – Sunglasses, sun hats, long layers and sunscreen are vital if you are visiting Sedona in Summer.
+- Sun protection – Sunglasses, sun hats, long layers and sunscreen are vital if you are visiting Sedona in summer.
 Almost all of the trail is exposed and rough so it might pay to wear longer pants and top layers for protection against the sun and vegetation.

-5 Tips For Hiking Fay Canyon Trail
+Our Top 5 Tips For Hiking Keyhole Cave Trail

 - Try parking at Andante if Sugar Loaf Trailhead parking is full

 - Go direct to the cave to save time vs hiking the wash

 - Take rope if you’re not confident of climbing into Keyhole Cave

 - Keyhole Cave has the best light between lunch and late afternoon

 - Use one of the best hiking apps like Gaia GPS for navigation